-ther tall, not very, but never short; robust, strong, healthy appearance; a long and rather fleshy face; distorted teeth if 5 be ascending ; complexion clear and delicate, somewhat sanguine ; hazel eyes ; sandy or darkish flaxen hair.
-This sign gives more beauty than any other, except Libra; disposition gentle and benevolent ; said to take delight on the Water.
-PISCES .- Person short; large pale and fleshy face; the face is always full, but sometimes sanguine in complexion; if o be rising, a good colour; a stooping, heavy gait, holding down the head when walking.
-If a female, the face is generally plump, and the skin clear and lucid, but very white; hair dark; and round shouldered, unless o be rising; eves sleepy; shoulders round; arms and legs short and fin-like; ill-made feet; disposition indolent, and too often given to drink, like the Fishes.
+ther tall, not very, but never short; robust, strong, healthy appearance; a long and rather fleshy face; distorted teeth if 1, be ascending; complexion clear and delicate, somewhat sanguine; hazel eyes; sandy or darkish flaxen hair.
+This sign gives more beauty than any other, except Libra; disposition gentle and benevolent; said to take delight on the Water.
+PISCES.-Person short; large pale and fleshy face; the face is always full, but sometimes sanguine in

+PISCES.-Person short; large pale and fleshy face; the face is always full, but sometimes sanguine in complexion; if © be rising, a good colour; a stooping, heavy gait, holding down the head when walking.
+If a female, the face is generally plump, and the skin clear and lucid, but very white; hair dark; and round shouldered, unless © be rising; eyes sleepy; shoulders round; arms and legs short and fin-like; ill-made feet; disposition indolent, and too often given to drink, like the Fishes.